 Throughout the year, we organize various types of events:

-• Team-building events such as parties or group activities, as well as team-building weekends for incoming classes, an end-of-year gala, and a farewell party for recent graduates
+• Team-building events such as parties or group activities, as well as team-building weekends for new classes, an end-of-year gala, and a farewell party for recent graduates

 • Events focused on “prevention, solidarity, and citizenship,”such as fundraising drives for Pink October, the Telethon, or Sidaction.

-• As orthoptics students, we are in contact with the Valentin Haüy Association, an organization that advocates for the rights of the visually impaired, provides them with training and access to employment, helps restore and develop their independence, and offers cultural, sports, and recreational activities accessible to the visually impaired.
+• As orthoptics students, we are in contact with the Valentin Haüy Association, an organization that advocates for the rights of people with visual impairments, provides them with training and access to employment, helps restore and develop their independence, and also offers cultural, sports, and recreational activities accessible to people with visual impairments.

 AMEO also supports students throughout their studies and helps them transition into the workforce by sharing job openings with future graduates so they can enter the job market.
-Through these partnerships, AMEO also enables students to purchase orthoptic supplies at reduced prices by offering discounts or organizing group orders for educational materials.
+Through these partners, AMEO also enables students to purchase orthoptic equipment at reduced prices by offering discounts or organizing group orders for educational materials.

 Why did you personally choose the Orthoptics program, and what does the association offer students in this program?

 Personally, I chose this field because the profession of orthoptist offers many opportunities.
-Patients come from all age groups, and the conditions and rehabilitation methods are very diverse.
+Patients come in all ages, and the conditions and rehabilitation methods are very diverse.
 For example, an orthoptist may work with premature infants or children with visual exploration issues, or with cases of atypical conditions such as shaken baby syndrome.
-We can also work with older adults suffering from AMD or other eye conditions that cause significant functional impairment and, in some cases, require low-vision rehabilitation, as well as with people who simply need glasses or orthoptic rehabilitation.
+We can also work with older adults who have AMD or other eye conditions that cause significant functional impairment and, in some cases, require low-vision rehabilitation, as well as with people who simply need glasses or orthoptic rehabilitation.

-Another aspect of this profession that I really love is the interdisciplinary nature of the work.
-We may find ourselves collaborating with occupational therapists to adapt the environment for the visually impaired, with speech-language pathologists to develop visual exploration strategies for children with attention disorders, or with physical therapists in the field of posturology.
-It is, therefore, a profession in which every case is different, offering the choice of working in a healthcare facility or in private practice, and providing the opportunity to train in a wide range of disciplines throughout our careers.
+Another aspect of this profession that I really appreciate is the interdisciplinary nature of the work.
+We may find ourselves collaborating with occupational therapists to adapt the environment for people with visual impairments, with speech-language pathologists to develop visual exploration strategies for children with attention disorders, or with physical therapists in the field of posturology.
+It is, therefore, a profession in which every case is different, one that offers the choice of working in a healthcare facility or in private practice, and one that provides the opportunity to continue learning about a wide range of disciplines throughout our careers.

-You can already find us on social media:
+You can already find us on our social media channels:

 Twitter: AMEOrthoptistes